endrollex/miniroll/README.md

    title's filename has additional tags what indicates various labels.
 4. index.php is a reader to organize these journal files for browse.
 5. The markup language minicode (variant of BBCode) is designed for Blog, easy editing HTML.
-6. If you write a third file(*.php) for the journal and specify the label, it will be loaded by PHP require() function.
+6. If you write a third file (*.php, cannot be created from web management) for the journal and specify the label, it will be loaded by PHP require() function.
    This feature lets the third file run PHP code, thus you can do everything.
-7. A content file even can run PHP by require() chain, this way is ***VERY UNSAFE*** when a hacked account logins, however, it is very freedom too.
+7. A content file even can run PHP by require() chain, for instance, Album function, this way is ***VERY UNSAFE*** when a hacked account logins (content can be modified by web management), however, it is very freedom too.

 Copyright and License:
 ----------------------